kpchi/hackaguide/Pre-Planning/Ticketing.md

 		- Lowest barrier to entry of the 3 methods listed down.
 Applicants simply log-on to Eventbrite at the specified time, purchase (a free) ticket and done.
 		- Immediate and people can make plans straightaway
 		- Using batch-based ticketing helps maintain the interest in the event
 			- Also allows word to spread to non-insider groups.
-However, this should be addressed during the initial batches to allow people travelling from afar to get cheap tickets.
+However, this should be addressed during the initial batches to allow people traveling from afar to get cheap tickets.

 		Disadvantages:
 		- Can become a case of who has the fastest internet speed / can click the fastest.